Snowymonkey/GuardianAngel/README.md

 # Guardian Angel

 `Guardian Angel` is a distributed, multi-tier Intrusion Prevention System (IPS) designed to monitor, detect, and dynamically mitigate network attacks targeting a virtual network environment.
 Built as a collection of decoupled, highly resilient Python microservices, the system performs real-time traffic analysis, cryptographic validation, SQL-backed state persistence, and programmatic firewall orchestration.
+It was built and tested to be used in defending a Metaploitable 2 VM from a Kali attacker.

 ## Features